LazerLab/DomainDemo/README.md

 The quantify different aspects, such as localness and audience partisanship, for over 129,000 domains.
 For details, please refer to the [derived metrics](/data/derived_metrics/README.md) page.

+We also provide an interactive app to allow everyone to explore the data.
+The app is hosted on [domaindemoexplorer.streamlit.app](https://domaindemoexplorer.streamlit.app/).

 # Citation

 If you use this dataset in your research, please cite the following paper: